 The second performance at a performing arts center in the community will be a more traditional concert program, but the accompanying narrative will highlight the creative and important contributions to society and culture that can be made by individuals with mental illness.
 This event in particular will aim to combat the stigma surrounding mental illness by reaching a broad cross-section of the community.

 Connection to Mission

 This project is closely related to Sam Miltich’s personal artistic mission.
 Sam experienced his first major psychotic break at age 22 and was eventually diagnosed with schizophrenia.
 Already a working jazz musician at the time of his diagnosis, he connected particularly with the music of jazz composer and pianist Thelonious Monk and has continued to use Monk’s music as part of his recovery.
 After reading a biography of Monk that went into great detail about the artist’s own struggles with mental illness concurrent with his deep dedication to his art and family, Sam was inspired to share that story with a wider audience.
-The project connects to partner missions through the presentation of high quality arts experiences (PACs) and activities that contribute to the enrichment and education of the community on the subject of mental health (mental health centers).
+The project connects to partner missions through the presentation of high quality arts experiences (performing arts centers) and activities that contribute to the enrichment and education of the community on the subject of mental health (mental health centers).

-As noted above, the project aims to increase recognition in the general public of the social and cultural contributions of people with mental illness (achieved through performing arts center concerts) and inspire hope for recovery while expanding exposure to and knowledge of jazz music for people living with mental illness (achieved through mental health center concerts).
+This project aims to increase recognition in the general public of the social and cultural contributions of people with mental illness (achieved through performing arts center concerts) and inspire hope for recovery while expanding exposure to and knowledge of jazz music for people living with mental illness (achieved through mental health center concerts).

 This project does not include activities outside the two scheduled performances in each community, but the performances themselves include an educational component through the narrative delivered by Sam Miltich and woven throughout the concert.
-The aim of this narrative portion is to provide context to the music being heard and highlight the intersections of creativity, mental illness, improvisation, and cultural contributions in both Sam's and Monk’s life and music.
+The aim of this narrative portion is to provide context to the music being heard and highlight the intersections of creativity, mental illness, improvisation, and cultural contributions in both Sam's and other legendary musicians' life and music.